 MINNEAPOLIS — While gas prices have started to dip over the past several weeks, higher-than-average costs can still have a big impact on the budgets of working American families.

 Last year around this time, when a the nationwide average for gallon of unleaded hovered around $3.15 or so, paying a few pennies more for convenience might not have been big deal for most.
 But now that gas averages about $4.63 across the state, finding the least expensive place to fill up can save you serious dough.

-In truth, however, the skyrocketing price of oil (and therefor gasoline) is sending seismic waves across the world economy and impacting the budgets of working families.
-Finding the cheapest gas can impact the amount of groceries a consumer buys, whether they can pay the entire heating bill, or spread a bit of money around to help keep local businesses afloat.
+Extra savings, compounded over multiple fill-ups a month, can impact the amount of groceries a consumer buys, whether they can pay the entire heating bill, or afford to spread a bit of money around to help keep local businesses afloat.

-So how can you save a few cents per gallon, which can add up to a few bucks in the checking account?
+So how can you find the cheapest gas in town?
 The easiest and fastest way is by using an app that monitors fuel prices across Minnesota and the Twin Cities metro.

 Fuel rewards programs are another way to save.
 Most big gas station chains (Speedway, BP) offer cash or points if you sign up for a rewards program, and you can maximize your savings by then paying for your fuel with a credit card that offers a percentage back on what you spend.

-Regional or local grocery stores like Hy-Vee have rewards programs that offer gas discounts that increase with the amount of money you spend on groceries and supplies.
+Regional or local grocery stores like Hy-Vee have rewards programs offering gas discounts that increase with the amount of money you spend on groceries and supplies.